j-sieben/PIT/Doc/installing_pit.md

 ### Install the `PIT` maintenace application

 Script `pit_install_apex.sql` will install the appliation itself.
-The script will make sure that the schema owner of this APEX workspace is granted all necessary object rights to maintain PIT.
+The script will make sure that the schema owner of this APEX workspace is granted all necessary object rights to maintain `PIT`.
 It expects five parameters:

-- `APEX_USER`: database user who owns PIT_UI (Schema of the APEX-Workspace you install into)
+- `APEX_USER`: database user who owns `PIT`_UI (Schema of the APEX-Workspace you install into)
 - `APEX_WORKSPACE`: Name of the APEX workspace
 - `ALIAS`: Alias name of the APEX-application.
 - `APP_ID`: ID of the APEX-application.